When you don’t have many outreach prospects on your lists, what do you do?

 Two good examples of this are MYOB and Deloitte.

-MYOB features end of financial year resources as they recognize that many businesses are figuring out accounting and financial decisions as they grow.
+MYOB features end-of-financial-year resources as they recognize that many businesses are figuring out accounting and financial decisions as they grow.
 Doing so helps them to position themselves as a go-to-resource brand for businesses navigating in each stage of progress.

 Deloitte conducts annual and timely surveys for millennials and Gen Zs.
-During this pandemic, they launched their research revealing “resilient generations” which showcases how those two generations (millennials and Gen Zs) express resolve and thrive for their better future.
+During this pandemic, they launched their research revealing “resilient generations,” which showcases how those two generations (millennials and Gen Zs) express resolve and thrive for their better future.

 These are all big brands and you may be wondering if you could actually do the same for your B2B site.

-The reality is you may not have a big budget, but you can get inspiration from these companies to identify what works for you based on your context and industry.
+You may not have a big budget, but you can get inspiration from these companies to identify what works for you based on your context and industry.

 2. Expand into multiple outreach markets